Discovering The Domain talk

 Set aside as public land by Governor Phillip in 1792, it remains a dynamic place of change.
 Home to significant Gadigal cultural sites and the memories of events as diverse as balloon flights, cricket matches, political activism, soldiers farewells and the unbridled joy of parties and concerts.
 Like the neighbouring Royal Botanic Garden Sydney, The Domain is also a place for plants, boasting a remarkable living collection including remnant Eucalypts, iconic figs, and endangered Araucarias from New Caledonia.

-Join Paul Nicholson, Manager of Volunteer Programs, for a talk through this layered and living history.
+Paul Nicholson, Manager of Volunteer Programs, will share stories of the layered and living history of The Domain.

 Opera in the Park c.1980s Socialist Labor Party speaker surrounded by listeners at the Domain 1973 Domain Entrance from Macquarie Street, c.
 1890.
 Photo by Charles Kerry.
 1984 Footballers in the Domain